MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-top.md

 ---
-title: Converged Network Interface Card (NIC) Configuration Guide
+title: Converged Network Interface Card (NIC) configuration guidance
 description: Converged network interface card (NIC) allows you to expose RDMA through a host-partition virtual NIC (vNIC) so that the host partition services can access Remote Direct Memory Access (RDMA) on the same NICs that the Hyper-V guests are using for TCP/IP traffic. ms.prod: windows-server-threshold ms.technology: networking